 I put Garrett in charge of creating the campfire.
 He used scraps from the gingerbread, crushed ribbon candy and red belt candy.

-We took pieces of ribbon candy and German candy called “hamburger” I found at World Market and bestie tied red and green twine around them to create the look of wrapped presents.
-She then glued sugar cookie decoration on top like a gift tag.
+We took pieces of ribbon candy and German candy called “hamburger” I found at World Market and Bestie tied red and green twine around them to create the look of wrapped presents.
+She then glued sugar candy decoration on top like a gift tag.

 Miss Bee made the Rice Krispie treats and shaped them into trees, a wreath and the shrubbery.
 She also designed the Christmas trees which are sugar cones with tinted royal icing.

 I thought she did an amazing job adding the sprinkle accents of white and red to all the trees.
 She free handed the wreath by the front door and added sweet little white pearls.